 Hulton House’s Dementia Plus facility is based on our award winning facility at Whittle Hall in Warrington which launched in 2017.
-It is a bespoke designed caring for residents with more complex and challenging behaviours and each household can house up to 16 residents.
+It is a bespoke designed caring for residents with behaviours that challenge and each household can house up to 16 residents.

-The design scheme is based on recommendations of good practice from Stirling University and focuses on providing excellent facilities that as well as being fit for purpose, still have the luxury feel that an L&M Healthcare home is known for.
+The design scheme is based on recommendations of good practice from Stirling University and focuses on providing excellent facilities that as well as being fit for purpose, are not your everyday care home.

 Each household is decorated in light calming colours with colour contrasts used effectively to facilitate independent living.
 Handrails on the main corridors are contrasted against the walls to aid residents to find their way around the household.
 Flooring is the same throughout communal areas, corridors and bedrooms with no stark contrasts at floor level which can potentially pose a hazard.

 Furniture has been chosen in colours that contrast with walls and flooring, and specialist dementia signage and directional signage is located around the household to aid orientation.